 Most people believe you can’t reverse myopia (near-sightedness).
 Most people believe myopia is a permanent, incurable disease that gets worse as we age.

-In this essay, I’ll make a case that you can improve your vision just by changing your visual environment.
+In this essay, I’ll make a case that you can improve your vision just by calibrating your vision by changing your visual environment.
 I’ll support my case by citing published, peer-reviewed, scientific articles.

 This essay is structured into 3 sections:

 - How to use Vision Calibration to reverse myopia

 Your eye is made up of many parts.

 2 parts influence how your eye focuses light: lens and eyeball

 The lens can change shape.
 The shape can become thin or thick.